rserban/sundials/doc/sundials_developers/source/testing/CI.rst

 Automated building of new containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We currently have six different containers, one for each combination of {int32, int64} and {single, double, extended} precision.
-These containers are pinned to an E4S release.
-When E4S does a release, we can rebuild these containers to use the packages from it.
-We add E4S as a mirror in the Spack environment so that its buildcache can be leveraged.
+We currently have two containers, one using the latest Spack release (``sundials-ci-spack-latest``) and one using the Spack develop branch (``sundials-ci-spack-develop``).
+Both containers include configurations of third-party libraries using {int32, int64} index sizes and {single, double, extended} precision.

-We also maintain two containers for the {int32, double} pair that are built automatically (in a GitHub action) every week against the latest Spack develop commit.
+The container utilizing the Spack develop branch is built automatically (in a GitHub action) every week against the latest develop commit.
 This allows us to test against the latest versions of dependencies reguarly and detect interface breakages.

 GitLab